andyvanee/Library_Services/README.md

 related apps.
 Enable/Disable them or create keyboard shortcuts for them in `System Preferences > Keyboard > Keyboard Shortcuts > Services`.

+Most of these create new entries in the Right-click (contextual) menu of an application.
+They are editable using Automator.

 ### Copy Path To Clipboard.workflow

 Takes files/folders in Finder and copies the POSIX path to the clipboard